 In August 2015, SacRT opened the Blue Line to Cosumnes River College (CRC) ahead of schedule and under budget which is the second phase of the Blue Line project.
 The Blue Line to CRC extends light rail 4.3 miles south from Meadowview Road to Cosumnes River College and includes four new stations.

 SacRT is governed by an 11-member Board of Directors comprised of members of the Sacramento, Rancho Cordova, Citrus Heights, Elk Grove and Folsom city councils as well as the Sacramento County Board of Supervisors.
-The fiscal year 2015 operating budget is $147.5 million, with a capital budget of $51 million.
+The fiscal year 2020 operating budget is $193 million, with a capital budget of $722 million, which include $231.4 million in FY 2020 Capitol Additions.